Radiator (engine cooling): Automobiles and motorcycles

 The combustion process produces a large amount of heat.
 If heat were allowed to increase unchecked, detonation would occur, and components outside the engine would fail due to excessive temperature.
 To combat this effect, coolant is circulated through the engine where it absorbs heat.
 Once the coolant absorbs the heat from the engine it continues its flow to the radiator.
 The radiator transfers heat from the coolant to the passing air.

 Radiators are also used to cool automatic transmission fluids, air conditioner refrigerant, intake air, and sometimes to cool motor oil or power steering fluid.
-A radiator is typically mounted in a position where it receives airflow from the forward movement of the vehicle, such as behind a front grill.
-Where engines are mid- or rear-mounted, it is common to mount the radiator behind a front grill to achieve sufficient airflow, even though this requires long coolant pipes.
-Alternatively, the radiator may draw air from the flow over the top of the vehicle or from a side-mounted grill.
+A radiator is typically mounted in a position where it receives airflow from the forward movement of the vehicle, such as behind a front grille.
+Where engines are mid- or rear-mounted, it is common to mount the radiator behind a front grille to achieve sufficient airflow, even though this requires long coolant pipes.
+Alternatively, the radiator may draw air from the flow over the top of the vehicle or from a side-mounted grille.
 For long vehicles, such as buses, side airflow is most common for engine and transmission cooling and top airflow most common for air conditioner cooling.